 Outbreak management training

-Aged care workers are encourage to complete this updated training.
+Aged care workers are encouraged to complete the outbreak management training module.

 The training takes approximately 8 minutes to complete, and by the end of the module participants will be able to: